 - They need the money to plan a future together with you.

 - The military member needs money for transportation costs, communication fees etc.

 - To retire, you have to pay thousands of dollars to the military.
 There is no early retirement in exchange for a compensation payment.

 - They need the money to settle a debt.

 - He wants to send a box with money, uniform and documents.

-- They need money for medical needs or service related needs.
+- They need money for medical fees and medical expenses for family members or service related needs.